ED summons actor Yami Gautam for questioning in FEMA case | Entertainment

 The investigation is being done under the civil proceedings of the Foreign Exchange Management Act (FEMA), the sources said.

-Gautam has worked in several Hindi films apart from a few made in Tamil and Telugu.
+Gautam has worked in a number of Hindi films apart from a few made in Tamil and Telugu.
 Last month, she got married to filmmaker Aditya Dhar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)